aorvieto/shadowing/README.md

 Paper: http://people.inf.ethz.ch/orvietoa/shadowing.html

-Simple experiments (quadratics) are coded in MATLAB 2017b Experiments on ML problems coded in Python 3.7.1 with PyTorch 1.0.0
+- Simple experiments (quadratics) are coded in MATLAB 2017b

+- Experiments on ML problems coded in Python 3.7.1 with PyTorch 1.0.0

+For a nice well commented example, go to code/python_code/shadowingERM.ipynb